 - Limited income could also lead to missed payments on loans or credit cards if you don't have enough savings to make up the shortfall.
 Since payment history is the biggest contributor to your credit score, missing even one credit card bill could lead to a drop in your score.

-Experian Boost™† to help improve your FICO® Score* , though late payments are not considered when you use Boost.)
+Utility bill payments typically aren't reported to the credit bureaus, so paying one cellphone or electric bill late likely won't have the same effect.
+(One exception is if you use Experian Boost®ø to help improve your FICO® Score☉ , though late payments are not considered when you use Experian Boost.)
 If you miss several bills, though, and the account is sent to collections, that could damage your score.